Easter Baskets: New Orleans Mom Edition

 • Bath toys.

 • Outdoor toys.
-This is a great time to plan for summer fun- sidewalk chalk, bubbles, helmet, and bubbles are all nice to include.
+This is a great time to plan for summer fun- sidewalk chalk, bubbles and a helmet are all nice to include.

 • Books and flashcards.